I think the following event sparked enough outrage to nudge me in that direction.

 One of the few things I ever heard him say was "No, ma'am," in a flat, bass voice, when Ol' Lady Faught asked him if he had done his homework or if he could answer a question.
 He hardly ever turned anything in.
 I once saw a quiz he had taken, and the paper seemed to have been wadded up before its use, his writing, in smudged pencil markings, tiny and illegible.

 He made all F's, with perhaps a mercy D tossed in occasionally from a generous teacher.
-He really was acting, but why choose such an unappealing role?
+His scholarly persona was pure theater, but why choose such an unappealing role?

 So, even though he was a muscular young man -- I'd guess 5'11, 180 pounds -- he was prime bullying material.